lewhunt/laddergram-puzzle-solver/README.md

 ![Demo](laddergram-4.gif)

 The JavaScript code makes use of linked lists and Queue data structures to efficiently process the dictionary results.
-It's funny to see the app grind away when long word ladders are generated - see screengrab below :-)
+It's funny to see the app grind away when long word ladders are generated - see screengrab :-)

 Working demo here: http://lewhunt.github.io/laddergram-puzzle-solver